 During the lease term in Crystal City

-During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Crystal City, the tenant must allow us to come into the rental property.
-Some justifiable reasons to access rental are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Crystal City, the tenant must allow us to enter the rental.
+Some solid reasons to access rental home are to:

 - Make repairs or alterations,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Crystal City.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Crystal City.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference